 Apple Debuts Streaming Video, Payment Card And News Subscription Services

-Apple announced Monday a new video streaming service, Apple TV+, to compete with Netflix, Hulu, Amazon Prime and others.
-It also unveiled a new credit card tied to Apple Pay and Apple News+, a subscription news service.
+Apple announced on Monday a new video-streaming service, Apple TV+, to compete with Netflix, Hulu, Amazon Prime and others.
+It also unveiled a new credit card, tied to Apple Pay, and Apple News+, a subscription news service.

-The iPhone has traditionally been Apple's biggest moneymaker, but those sales have been slowing so the company is looking to make services a bigger part of its business.
+The iPhone has traditionally been Apple's biggest moneymaker, but those sales have been slowing, so the company is looking to make services a bigger part of its business.

-Apple TV+ will incorporate existing some cable, satellite and other streaming video subscriptions including Hulu, HBO and Showtime.
+Apple TV+ will incorporate some existing cable, satellite and streaming video subscriptions, including Hulu, HBO and Showtime.
 The service, starting in May, will let subscribers pay for only the channels they want in a single app, download shows to watch offline.

-"It's all together in one place," said Peter Stern, VP of services for Apple at an event in Cupertino, Calif.
+"It's all together in one place," said Peter Stern, vice president of services for Apple, at an event in Cupertino, Calif.
 "No more bouncing from app to app."

 Apple did not announce a price for the new service.

 Apple TV+ will include original programming, debuting this fall, including The Morning Show, a show starring Jennifer Aniston, Reese Witherspoon and Steve Carell; Little America, a series about the immigrant experience with actor and comedian Kumail Nanjiani; and Little Voice, a series by director J.J.
 Abrams starring singer Sara Bareilles.
-And Oprah Winfrey is working on two documentaries for the service — one about sexual harassment in the workplace, another on mental health.
+And Oprah Winfrey is working on two documentaries for the service — one about sexual harassment in the workplace and another on mental health.

-Apple is entering a crowded and growing video streaming field.
+Apple is entering a crowded and growing video-streaming field.
 More companies are set to launch services this year — including Disney and AT&T, which owns Time Warner.

 Nearly 60 percent of Americans have at least one streaming service, according to a CNBC survey.
 There's so much content to choose from that many viewers are frustrated with having to sign up for multiple services to watch the shows they want.